 Each IPoly student is issued a photo ID card, which serve as both proof of enrollment, used to access school meals, and as library cards for the Cal Poly Pomona Library.
-Students are required to carry IDs on campus at all times, and must be able to show their IDs if so requested by IPoly and Cal Poly staff.
+Students are required to carry IDs on campus at all times, and be able to show their ID upon requested by IPoly and Cal Poly staff.
 Lost or stolen IDs should be immediately reported to the Main office.